glouppe/info8010-deep-learning/lecture11.md

 ???

-R: Rewrite to better match the sidenotes.
+R: Rewrite to better match the sidenotes.!!!

 ---